 Our MSN-Entry program offers a path for graduates from non-nursing fields to obtain RN licensure in four semesters and then earn a Master of Science in Nursing (MSN) degree through distance learning while working in the field.

-As you complete your RN licensure you will choose between four tracks for the MSN portion of the curriculum:
+As you complete your RN licensure you will choose between three tracks for the MSN portion of the curriculum: